waggle-sensor/summer2017/caeley_harihara/Experimental_Sensor_Documentation/README_PMS7003.md

 ### Connection Mods:

-The 8-wide wire above has to be converted to a 4 wire attachment to connect to the Metsense Board on **Ports 5V5RS (data and power)**.
-This port provides 5 V power and uses 5V logic for RS-232 communication.
+The 8-wide wire above has to be converted to a 4 wire attachment to connect to the Metsense Board on **Port 5V5RS (data and power)**.
+This port provides 5 V power and uses 3V logic for RS-232 communication.
 It is attached to **Serial 2** interface on the ARM processor.

 ```
 1. Purple -- VCC --- Red Wire to Metsense, PIN 4 of 5V5RS